 NOx is emitted from the combustion of oil, gas and bio-fuel.
 The emissions may be reduced by improving the combustion processes and through a change-over to fuels which serve to reduce emissions, or by installing cleansing equipment.

 The Gothenburg Protocol

-Emission reductions as a result of the Agreement are first and foremost expected to come from the shipping and the fishing fleet, but also measures in the mainland industry and the offshore petroleum industry are possible.
-Ship owners may reduce emissions by installing cleansing equipment, upgrading the ship engine or by switching from diesel to gas.
+Emission reductions as a result of the Agreements are first and foremost from the shipping and fishing fleet, but also measures in the mainland industry and offshore petroleum industry.
+Ship owners may reduce emissions by installing cleansing equipment, battery installation, upgrading the ship engine or by switching from diesel to gas.